Notoaeschna geminata

 known as the northern riffle darner.

 It is endemic to eastern Australia, occurring north of the Hunter River, New South Wales, where it inhabits rapid streams.

 Notoaeschna geminata is a large, dark brown to black dragonfly with yellow markings.

 It appears similar to Notoaeschna sagittata, the southern riffle darner, which occurs south of the Hunter River.

+Etymology

+The genus name Notoaeschna is derived from the Greek νότος (notos, "south" or "the south wind"), combined with -aeschna, a suffix commonly used for dragonflies associated with the Aeshna group.
+The name refers to a southern representative of that group.

+The species name geminata is derived from the Latin geminatus ("doubled" or "paired"), referring to abdominal spots divided into two halves.